loievskyi/task_helpers/README.md

 - wait_for_tasks - waits for tasks in the queue, pops and returns them;
 - perform_tasks - method for processing tasks.
 Should return a list of tasks.
 - perform_single_task - abstract method for processing one task.
 Should return the result of the task.
 Not used if the "perform_tasks" method is overridden.
-- return_task_results - method for sending task results to the clients.
+- return_tasks_results - method for sending task results to the clients.
 - destroy - method for destroy objects after performing (requests.Session().close, for example)
 - perform - the main method that starts the task worker. total_iterations argument are required (how many processing iterations the worker should do.)